 1.30pm - Team Meeting (A short time for teams to gather together and unpack the theme of the week as a small group)

-2.00pm - Second Sport (2 hours of coaching in a sport of the young person's choice which varies from day to day and camp to camp)
+2.00pm - Second Sport (2 hours of coaching in a sport of the young person's choice which varies day to day)